 Another way to cook Panang beef would be to use a stewing cut, like chuck steak, and slow cook it.
 This method isn’t common in Thailand, but I absolutely love it done this way.
 If you want to give it a go then just substitute the rump/sirloin for your favourite stewing cut, and when you get to step 4 – where you pop the lid on, turn the heat right down, and let it simmer for 1.5 to 2 hours before continuing.

-For the curry paste, I’ve used 10 dried red chillis, with their seeds removed.
+For the curry paste, I’ve used 10 dried red chillis, with half their seeds removed.
 If you feel that it might be too hot for your taste, or you’re cooking for kids, then you can substitute some of the chillies for a tablespoon of paprika powder.
 That way you still get the lovely red colour, and dried pepper taste, without blowing anyone’s head off.
 Just make sure it’s not smoked paprika, otherwise we’re heading into Spanish territory!

 I’ve made a quick paste using a blender.
 It’s literally done in five minutes and is so much better than a shop bought paste.
 If you don’t have a blender, you can obviously use a pestle and mortar, it will just take a lot longer!